ninogogol/Vokabeltrainer/Pseudocode.md

     - Check if the user is entering a valid data

 - The user is able to write a new word in two langueges
-- The user is abele to save new words
+- The user is able to save new words
 - The user is able to see all saved words

 - The user should be able to edit already saved words